BlueDolfin/ing-nodejs-sdk/README.md

 # ing-nodejs-sdk
-SDK to connect to ING Bank with NodeJS
+The SDK to connect to ING Bank with Node.js.
-First version will be available in Juli 2018
+A first version will be publicly available on 14th September 2019

-ING Node.js SDK is designed to allow you to access ING APIs, signed in an easy to use fashion to works with your existing Node.js application with minimal effort.
+ING Node.js SDK is designed to allow you to access PSD2 and Non PSD2 ING APIs with your existing Node.js application with minimal effort.
+The SDK will take care of calculating the digest, generating the date, signing the request and determing the headers as well as making the actual request.
+We plan te have a version for production and a version to integrate with the test cases in the sandbox environment.
+Please read about the sandbox in the getting started of the ING developer portal. https://developer.ing.com/openbanking/get-started

 ## Installation